Can Hummingbirds Drink Cold Nectar

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-This behavior is actually encouraging.
-The bird is interested enough to investigate, which means your feeder placement is working.
-The location is visible, accessible, and inviting.
-The problem lies with the nectar itself or the condition of the feeder.
-Once you identify and fix the issue, those curious visitors will become regular diners.
+It's good to see that a bird is showing interest and investigating your feeder.
+You feeder placement is working.
+The spot is accessible and visible.
+The problem may be the nectar or the feeder itself.
+Once you correct the problem, those curious visitors will become regular diners.

-Think of it this way: a hummingbird’s refusal to drink is like you opening a refrigerator and immediately smelling something off.
-You’d investigate, but you wouldn’t eat.
-Hummingbirds operate the same way, using their excellent memory and keen senses to avoid feeders that don’t meet their standards.
+You could consider it this way: if a hummingbird doesn’t drink from a feeder, it’s similar to you opening a fridge and immediately smelling something rotten.
+You’d check it out, but you wouldn’t actually eat anything.
+Just like that, hummingbirds have an amazing memory and good enough senses to avoid feeders that don’t meet their expectations.

 Nectar Quality: The Most Common Culprit

-The number one reason hummingbirds reject feeders is spoiled or improperly mixed nectar.
-Even if the solution looks clear to you, hummingbirds can detect fermentation, contamination, or incorrect sugar concentrations that signal danger.
+The main reason that hummingbirds reject feeders is rotten and improperly mixed nectar.
+Even if the nectar is clear, hummingbirds can sense fermentation, contamination, and dangerous sugar levels.

-Incorrect ratios also cause rejection.
-The gold standard is four parts water to one part white granulated sugar—nothing more, nothing less.
-Too strong, and the mixture becomes difficult to digest.
-Too weak, and it doesn’t provide adequate calories.
-Never use honey, brown sugar, artificial sweeteners, or red dye.
-These additives can harm hummingbirds and will cause them to avoid your feeder entirely.
+Having the wrong mixture ratio will also get your feeder rejected.
+The absolute best combination is four parts water to one part white granulated sugar—nothing more, nothing less.
+If the mixture is too strong, it can be difficult for the birds to digest.
+On the other hand, if the mixture is too dilute it won’t provide enough calories.
+Honey, brown sugar, artificial sweeteners, and red dye should never be used.
+These additives are harmful to the birds and will cause them to avoid your feeder.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.